 We wanted to promote the exhibition “César et le Rhône” using these two works but #Facebook we forbid it, because of their nudity… Perhaps it would be time for this platform to change its policy for museums and cultural institutions?

 Nous voulions promouvoir l'exposition "César et le Rhône" en utilisant ces deux œuvres mais #Facebook nous l'interdit, en raison de leur nudité…

 Peut-être serait-il temps pour cette plateforme de changer sa politique pour les musées et les institutions culturelles? pic.twitter.com/RSHn6g8O8F

 — MAH Genève (@MAHgeneve) February 1, 2019

-As you may remember, Facebook had similar censorship fails before.
+As you may remember, Facebook has had similar censorship fails before.
 There was that time when they banned a user for posting a photo of a 30,000-year-old statue.
 Some iconic works by Irving Penn and Peter Paul Rubens also didn’t make it through the nudity filter.
 Photographer Julia Busato got banned from Facebook after posting a series of really powerful photos of nude models hiding behind a mannequin.
-But then again, there was one of those rare cases when Facebook reversed the decision, such as that time when the famous photo Napalm Girl was censored, and then uncensored.
+But then again, there have been rare cases when Facebook has reversed a censorship decision, such as that time when the famous photo Napalm Girl was censored, and then uncensored.

-Just like the person behind Geneva’s Museum tweet points out, it probably is time that Facebook changes its policy for museums and cultural institutions.
+Just like the person behind Geneva’s Museum tweet points out, it’s probably time for Facebook to change its policy for museums and cultural institutions.
 As a matter of fact, Facebook’s Community Guidelines read that they “allow photographs of paintings, sculptures and other art that depicts nude figures.”
-Therefore, I am really curious how these images got banned in the first place, considering that they don’t actually violate Facebook’s nudity policy.
+Therefore, I am really curious how these images were banned in the first place, considering that they don’t actually violate Facebook’s nudity policy.
 Either way, this isn’t the first time that something like this happens, and I’m sure it’s also not the last.